python-sverige/protokoll/styrelsemote/2024/boardmeeting-2024-10-03.md

 Will notify the speakers about that via email now.

 ## Social event
 Simron is taking care of it.
-We are looking for a place for 100 people.
+We are looking for a place for 100 people for Friday

-We should have a dinner on Thursday for the speakers and orgs.
+We will try to have a dinner on Thursday for the speakers and orgs.
 Estimate is 50-80 people.
+Budget pending, Simron will look into it.

 Info on this should be available via email.